Spencer Torkelson Player Props: Tigers vs. White Sox

 Spencer Torkelson At The Plate

-- In four games this season, he has gone deep (8.5%, and 2% of his trips to the plate).
+- Looking at the 48 games he has played this season, he's went deep in four of them (8.3%), and in 2% of his trips to the dish.

-- Torkelson has an RBI in 18 of 47 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Torkelson has driven home a run in 18 games this season (37.5%), including more than one RBI in 6.3% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.